 - Thrown Out the Airlock: Lore is beamed away and left floating in space.
 It's later revealed he spent two years like this, until being picked up by the Pakleds.

-- The Worf Effect: The first case of it, as Lore easily kicks Worf's ass.
+- The Worf Effect: Lore easily kicks Worf's ass in the turbolift.

 - Uncanny Valley: A (supposed) in-universe example with Lore, who claims that he was deactivated because the Omicron Theta colonists found him too unsettling to live with.
 That said, given Lore's general behavior it's possible that he's being an Unreliable Narrator, and that he was actually deactivated for being a complete psychopath.